-Following the launch of the Federal Reserve‘s new lending facility to backstop the money-market mutual fund sector, Janney’s Vice President / Director of Cash Management & Lending discusses strategies to guard against losses.
+Following the launch of the Federal Reserve‘s new lending facility to backstop the money-market mutual fund sector, Janney's Jeff Scharf, VP and Director of Cash Management and Lending, discusses ways to respond.

-During this time of unprecedented market volatility and uncertainty, investors are looking for safe havens to protect their assets, especially investing cash in short-term instruments like Money Market Funds, Insured Bank Deposits, Certificates of Deposits
+During this time of unprecedented market volatility and uncertainty, investors are looking for strategies that can help protect their assets, especially investing cash in short-term instruments like Money Market Funds, Insured Bank Deposits, Certificates

 Money market funds

 A prime money market fund is a fund that may invest in highly liquid instruments with maturities less than 13 months such as commercial paper, corporate, government, agency, Treasury bonds, CDs, and cash.
 It’s also known as a fund that is not a

 government or tax-exempt money fund.
 Since the Federal Reserve (Fed) decreased rates to zero on March 15, 2020, there has been unprecedented movement by the Fed and the Treasury to ensure the investments that prime money market fund managers invest

 in can be traded, providing our investors some sense of protection.